lsiudut/pyqaws/README.md

 ## Contact

 If you want me to add some feature don't hesitate to mail me: **lukasz@siudut.pl** .
-Or you can just commit your code and request pull :).
+Or you can just commit your code and request a pull :).